johnno1962/HotReloading/README.md

 to initialise type meta data entirely correctly so your milage may vary more than using HotReloading in the simulator.
-In particular if injected code crashes, the debugger will not display the line number but an address under symbol  "injection_scratch" instead.
+In particular if injected code crashes, the debugger will not display the line number but an address under symbol  "injected_code" instead.
 If you get stuck, use an `@_exported import HotReloading` in a source file and you should be able to type `p HotReloading.stack()` to at least get a stack trace.